Becca Kufrin & Garrett Yrigoyen Are Living Their Best Lives Post-‘Bachelorette’

-Becca Kufrin and Garrett Yrigoyen got engaged last season on The Bachelorette and they’ve been going strong as a couple ever since.
-After months of traveling together they’ve moved to California and they’ve been sharing plenty of fun updates via their social media pages.
+Becca Kufrin and Garrett Yrigoyen got engaged last season on The Bachelorette, and they’ve been going strong as a couple ever since.
+After months of traveling together, they’ve moved to California, and they’ve been sharing plenty of fun updates via their social media pages.
 It doesn’t look like they’re doing any wedding planning yet, but it does look like they are loving the life they’re currently living.

 Over the weekend, Becca posted a picture of Garrett to her Instagram page.
-Kufrin admittedly got a bit sappy as she wrote about how much she adores Yrigoyen and she incorporated a fair amount of humor as well.
+Kufrin admittedly got a bit sappy as she wrote about how much she adores Yrigoyen, and she incorporated a fair amount of humor as well.

-By the looks of things, Becca and Garrett are together essentially non-stop these days.
-Despite that, it doesn’t look as if they’re tiring of one another’s company one bit.
-Kufrin praised Yrigoyen as her best friend, stud muffin, and future dog dad and she detailed that she’s just flat-out crazy about him.
+By the looks of things, Becca and Garrett are together essentially nonstop these days.
+Despite that, it doesn’t look as if they’re tired of one another’s company one bit.
+Kufrin praised Yrigoyen as her best friend, stud muffin, and future dog dad, and she detailed that she’s just flat-out crazy about him.

 The Bachelorette stars have tackled a lot of adventures together, recently spending time together at a local resort and even going skydiving together earlier this month.
 In an Instagram post that Garrett shared, the outfit they went skydiving with put together a fun video that Yrigoyen felt really captured them as a couple.